navy religious program specialist - navy rp

 Training and Career Path

-RPs, like all other Navy enlisted personnel, must successfully complete eight weeks of Navy Recruit Training, at the Recruit Training Command, Great Lakes (RTC Great Lakes).
+RPs, like all other Navy enlisted personnel, must successfully complete 10 weeks of Navy Recruit Training, at the Recruit Training Command, Great Lakes (RTC Great Lakes).

-From there, it’s five more weeks in Camp Lejeune, North Carolina where the Religious Program Specialists learns basic Marine combat skills in Marine Combat Training “C” School.
+From there, it’s five more weeks in Camp Lejeune, North Carolina where the Religious Program Specialist learns basic Marine combat skills in Marine Combat Training “C” School.

-What’s Life Like for a Religious Program Specialists (RP)?
+What’s Life Like for a Religious Program Specialist (RP)?

-Navy Chaplains rely on Religious Program Specialists to assist them in developing programs to meet the needs of Navy, Coast Guard, and Marine personnel and their families.
+Navy Chaplains rely on RPs to assist them in developing and administering programs to meet the religious and spiritual needs of Navy, Coast Guard, and Marine personnel and their families.

-In expeditionary environments, RPs provide force protection for Navy Chaplains and RMTs.
+In expeditionary environments, RPs may need to provide protection for Navy Chaplains and RMTs.

 Related ArticleNavy Career Counselor (NC): Career Details